Of Cores: A Partial-Exploration Framework for Markov Decision Processes: Beyond Infinity

 To illustrate the flexibility of our approach, we sketch several ideas for the implementation of \textsc{UpdateBound} and \textsc{GetBound} in Figure~\ref{fig:approximation_example}.
 A concrete discussion and implementation of the more complex approach is left for future work.

 The first, trivial implementation is dense storage, i.e.\ explicitly storing a table mapping $\States \times \{0, \dots, n - 1\} \to [0, 1]$.
 This table representation consumes an unnecessary amount of memory, since we do not need exact values in order to just guide the exploration.
 Hence, in our implementation, we use a simple sparse approach where we only store the value every $K$ steps, where $K$ is manually chosen.
 Note that if we choose $K = 1$ we again obtain the \enquote{dense} approach.
 This approach is depicted in Figure~\ref{fig:approximation_example:simple} for $K = 10$.
 Every black dot represents a stored value, the dashed lines represent the value returned by \textsc{GetBound}.
+We highlight that this approximation introduces accumulating errors.
+This may actually prevent convergence, since these accumulated errors alone could be larger than $\varepsilon$ and thus the stopping criterion of the algorithm in Line~\ref{alg:learn_finite_core:loop} never is satisfied.
+To overcome this issue, our implementation repeatedly computes the exact values for all explored states with a simple $n$-step value iteration, updating the sparsely stored value appropriately.
+Note that such an update can be achieved with linear memory.

 A more advanced idea is sketched in Figure~\ref{fig:approximation_example:adaptive}.
-Using more sophisticated function approximation methods, we could adaptively choose which values should be stored.
+Using more sophisticated function approximation methods, we could adaptively choose which values are stored.
 For example, there might be regions where the value of the function changes drastically and we should store more details there.
 In the figure, this happens around 20 and 40 steps, respectively.